 Incorporating ORI’s principles, University of Maine System and University of Maine policies and procedures reflect a strong institutional commitment to fostering an environment in which the highest ethical standards in the conduct of research and other scholarly activities are not only expected, but required.
 Primary responsibility for maintaining such standards in the pursuit and dissemination of knowledge rests with the faculty, collaborating staff members, and students.
 Every individual engaged in research and other scholarly activities is expected to be fully aware of the regulations and ethics guidelines governing his/her discipline.
-Penalties for non-compliance can range from administrative, to civil and criminal for both the institution and the individual(s).
+Failure to comply can result in penalties ranging from administrative, to civil and criminal for both the institution and the individual(s).

 National Science Foundation (NSF) – Implementation of Section 7009 of the America COMPETES Act requires that, “at the time of proposal submission to NSF, a proposing institution’s Authorized Organizational Representative certify that the institution has a plan to provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduates, graduate students and postdoctoral researchers who will be supported by NSF to conduct research.”